ambrmart/arduino-rc-launch-control/README.md

 4. Connect the Arduino to the computer via USB and open the serial monitor.
 You should see 'Waiting for transmitter'
 5. Turn on the transmitter and leave the throttle at neutral.
 It will now calculate the average neutral PWM signal.
 6. Next is the maximum forward calibration.
 Pull the trigger to the maximum throttle position and hold it until the calibration is done.
-   - If nothing happens when holding full throttle go to the top of the sketch, set `reverse_Signal = true`, turn of the transmitter, upload the modified sketch unplug USB cable and go back to step 4.
+   - If nothing happens when holding full throttle go to the top of the sketch, set `reverseSignal = true`, turn of the transmitter, upload the modified sketch unplug USB cable and go back to step 4.
-7. After the calibration is done you have to go to the top of the sketch, set `baseline_pwm` and `max_pwm` to the calibration values and `calibration = false`.
+7. After the calibration is done you have to go to the top of the sketch, set `baselinePwm` and `maxPwm` to the calibration values and `calibration = false`.
 8. Upload the modified sketch to the Arduino and unplug the receiver and USB connection.
 9. Wire the Arduino to the ESC and receiver like this:
    |ESC|Receiver|Arduino Nano|